 Dirt everywhere in party offices

-The Election Commission's advisory states that post-elections, the local municipality is tasked with campaign material disposal.
-Yet, no municipality has publicised data regarding the quantity of such material disposed during the previous elections.
-Consequently, neither the government nor the Election Commission has record of the fees collected from the candidates for this.
+The Election Commission's advisory states that post-election, the local municipality is tasked with campaign material disposal.
+Yet, no municipality has publicised data regarding the quantity of such material disposed of during the previous elections.
+Consequently, neither the government nor the Election Commission has a record of the fees collected from the candidates for this.

 What is the solution?

 In one of his letters, former Union Environment Secretary CK Mishra noted that election campaign materials are often not collected post-campaign.
 Hence, resulting in land and water pollution.
-He highlighted the potential risk to health when stray animals inadvertently consume these materials.
+He highlighted the potential health risks when stray animals inadvertently consume these materials.
 This can sometimes lead to fatal outcomes.
-Mishra suggested a preference for re-usable posters in future elections to combat these issues.
+Mishra suggested a preference for reusable posters in future elections to combat these issues.